caltechlibrary/newt/newt_yaml_syntax.md

 ### a model object

+The model object is based largely on GitHub YAML issue template syntax with a couple extra properties at are Newt specific.

 id
 : (required, newt specific) this is the name identifying the model.
 It must conform to variable name rules[^1]

+routing
+: (required, newt specific) this holds a list of route ids associated with this model.
+It is use in code generation, e.g. to populate a web form's action and model

 The following following properties are based on the GitHub YAML issue template syntax[^2] (abbr: GHYT)

 name
-: (required by GHYT) Must be unique to use with GitHub YAML issue templates[^2]
+: (required by GHYT, optional in newt) Must be unique to use with GitHub YAML issue templates[^2].
+In Newt it will be used in populating comments in generated SQL

 description
 : (required) A human description of the model, It will appear in the web form and SQL commonents generated from the model

 body
 : (required) A a list of input types.
 Each input type maps to columns in SQL, input element in web forms and or HTML elements in read only pages